YeoLab/sailor/README.md

 # Software for Accurately Identifying Locations Of RNA-editing (SAILOR)

 SAILOR implements published methodologies to assess adenosine to inosine changes in RNA-SEQ data for easy identification of transcriptome-wide editing.
-The SAILOR pipeline is available as both a CWL workflow and as a Singularity image and is designed for ease of use to run with one command.
+The SAILOR pipeline is available as both a [CWL workflow](http://www.commonwl.org) and as a [Singularity container](http://singularity.lbl.gov) and is designed for ease of use to run with one command.
 It requires a [BAM](https://genome.ucsc.edu/FAQ/FAQformat.html#format5.1)-formatted file of the sequence alignments, a [FASTA](http://genetics.bwh.harvard.edu/pph/FASTA.html)-formatted reference genome sequence (of any organism or cell-type), and a [BED3](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)-formatted file of known SNPs.
 SAILOR allows the user to specify a range of filtering criteria including: Non A-to-I mismatch rate, location of mismatches (to account for biases at the end of reads), and a minimum read coverage required to call variants.
 Users may relax any